The Law of Prägnanz

 Why Is There a Law of Prägnanz?

-According to Gestalt psychologists, our minds innately tend to perceive patterns using five main categories: proximity, similarity, continuity, closure, and connectedness.
+According to Gestalt psychologists, people’s minds innately tend to perceive patterns using five main categories—proximity, similarity, continuity, closure, and connectedness.
 The law of Pragnanz is closely related to these categories and serves as a guiding principle for visual perception.
 Whenever viewers—or users—see complex or highly intricate shapes in a design, their eyes simplify these.
-They do so by removing the excess detail from the shapes to make a single, unified whole.
-This is a quick and automatic process since the human mind dislikes chaos and strives for order.
+They do this by taking out the excess detail from the shapes to make a single, unified whole.
+This is a quick and automatic process—that’s because the human mind dislikes chaos and strives for order.
 Users don’t even have to think about what they’re doing or force the process.
 It just happens.
 For example, in the image below, the mind makes sense of the design to see black and white arms and hands in a figure-ground format where the background and foreground work together.

 Image of arms in 2 colors.